Richard Hutten

 Richard G. J. Hutten (born 30 March 1967, in Zwollerkerspel) is a Dutch industrial designer, art director, and artist who is active in furniture design, product design, interior design, and exhibition design.

 Biography

 Hutten graduating from the Design Academy Eindhoven in 1991 and started his own design studio in Rotterdam after the same year.

-Hutten has been involved with Droog Design (Dry design) since its inception in 1993 and has been a prominent exponent ever since.
+Hutten has been involved with Droog Design since its inception in 1993 and has been a prominent exponent ever since.

 Hutten is known for what he refers to as "No sign of design" furniture: functional furniture in a conceptual and humorous style.
 Hutten's "Table upon table" concept an example of this style.

 He designed the seating for Schiphol Airport in Amsterdam using circular economy principles, so that all materials are either recycled, recyclable or biodegradable.